 - To encourage broad based community participation and support in the planning, implementation and evaluation of our program

-- Kindergarten students are tested to find indicators of high ability potential.
+- Kindergarten students are tested to indentify indicators of high ability potential.

-- Cluster grouping, multi-age classrooms and other Universal Designs for Learning (UDL) are used to meet the needs of our elementary students at all grade levels and all schools.
+- Cluster grouping, multi-age classrooms, and other Universal Designs for Learning (UDL) practices are used to meet the needs of our elementary students at all grade levels at all schools.

-A self-contained high ability elementary program for grades four through six is available for students identified as high ability learners in both categories.
-There are programs at both Parkside and Southside that provide students with the opportunity to be in a self-contained classroom with other high ability learners.
+- A self-contained high ability elementary program for grades four through six is available for students identified as high ability learners in both categories.
+There are programs located at Parkside and Southside that provide students with the opportunity to be in a self-contained classroom with other high ability learners.

-A self-contained high ability middle school program for grades seven and eight.
-There are programs at both middle schools: Northside and Central.
+- A self-contained high ability middle school program for grades seven and eight is located at both middle schools: Northside and Central.
 This program offers inclusion within a high ability team.

 - Honors classes, advanced college credit courses, or the advanced placement (AP) classes for high school high ability learners are offered at both high schools.
 Further questions should be directed to: